[Rev. 5/20/2016 3:27:52 PM--2015]

 NRS 226.090 Salary.

-NRS 226.100 Appointment of deputies and assistants; restrictions on other employment of Chief Deputy.
+NRS 226.100 Appointment and classification of deputies and assistants; restrictions on other employment of Chief Deputy.

 NRS 226.110 General powers and duties.